crosspath/music-catalog/README.md

 3. Run command: `bundle install`
 4. Create file `config.json` from the template: `cp config-example.json config.json`
 5. Run `sudo systemctl start mongod` or `sudo service mongo start`
+6. For mp3gain installed as snap you have to run this: `snap connect mp3gain:removable-media`